 Without talent and a dedicated team, a business stands as nothing more than a good idea.
-Although it should be a given, in the past, many companies didn’t focus on performance management as a means to promote growth and satisfaction among team members.
+Although it should be a given, in the past, many companies didn’t focus on performance management trends as a means to promote growth and satisfaction among team members.

 The constantly growing need for tech skills has created an incredibly high demand for talent.
 This has also led to a war amongst companies over who can recruit top-notch performers in their areas of expertise.